Smukanec/Jarvik_W/README.md

 ## Supported Models

 Jarvik supports a handful of local models plus an optional external API.
-Pull them with `ollama pull` before first use:
+Start with `MODEL_MODE=api` to route requests through the remote service.
+Pull the local models with `ollama pull` before first use:

 ```
 ollama pull openchat